island-is/island.is/libs/application/ui-fields/README.md

 1. Define a unique `type` in `FieldTypes` enum in `application/core/src/types/Fields.ts`.
 2. Create an interface extending `Question` or `BaseField`.
-3. Add it to the `Field` type in `application-core`.
+3. Include it in the `Field` type in `application-core`.

 ## Running Unit Tests

-Run `nx test application-ui-fields` to execute unit tests via [Jest](https://jestjs.io).
+Execute `nx test application-ui-fields` to run unit tests using [Jest](https://jestjs.io).

 ---

 ## FileUploadFormField

-The file upload form field allows file uploads in your application.
+The file upload form field supports file uploads in your application.

 ### Use in Application